iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration-part2.md

    from its pre-trained cluster of behavioural states.

-   In the next part, we will return to our real-world example of the vibratory feeder.
+   In the next part, we will return to our real-world example of the vibratory screen.
 We'll start by examining the raw data to better understand the signal itself, then convert that data to its STFT representation and feed it into the autoencoder.
 By the end, we'll have a clearer understanding of what machine learning can offer beyond the "black magic box" that it